-On Valentine's Day, men give them to their partners, and on All Souls' Day, people offer them to their deceased loved ones.
+On Valentine’s Day, men give them to their partners, and on All Souls’ Day, people offer them to their deceased loved ones.
 The month-long Penagbenga Festival is celebrated every year, which includes floats that are covered with blooms.
-Several cultures eat petals of rose, hibiscus, bougainvillea, and squash.
+Several cultures eat petals of a rose, hibiscus, bougainvillea, and squash.
 Some use them as food additives.
-Plants, such as elephant apple, Sander's Vanda, and yamstick mangrove, are depicted on stamps and coins.
+Plants, such as elephant apple, Sander’s Vanda, and yamstick mangrove, are depicted on stamps and coins.

 The current national flower in the Philippines is Sampaguita (Jasminium sambac), which is often used in garlands and given to tourists as welcome offerings and new graduates or competition winners as honorary symbols for their achievements.
 However, it is not endemic to the country because it can also be found in other countries, such as Indonesia.
 Congress wants to change the national flower to Waling-waling (Vanda sanderiana), an orchid that is endemic and worshiped by Bagobo tribes as a deity.